ukitake/tockstalk/README.md

 ' > cypress.env.json
 ```

 The fields are all pretty self explanatory, though you can use `dryRun` to avoid actually booking if you just want to test the whole thing out.
+The only optional fields are those related to `slack*`, which you can omit if you don't want to send notifications to slack.

 ## Scheduling

 ![image](https://user-images.githubusercontent.com/160452/228456115-a510e933-29be-4c65-aad9-bf01aab9a213.png)

 A lot of restaurants set their next month's schedule on a particular day and time.
 You can use github actions to
-[schedule jobs on a cron](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule) and try to snag a spot as things
+[schedule jobs on a cron](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule) and try to snag a spot as things open up.
-open up.
 The [example in this repo](.github/workflows/schedule.yml) attempts bookings every 15 minutes.
 You can fork the repo and try it out yourself.
 Just be sure to set a secret `CYPRESS_ENV` with the above JSON so that the action will run.